 1 1/4 cups whole wheat flour

 1 tsp baking powder

 1/2 cup yogurt

 3/4 cups maple syrup + a splash more

 Preheat oven to 375 degrees F. Coat a muffin pan with vegetable oil or use muffin liners.

-Sprinkle the top of each muffin with the maple almonds (you’ll probably have to break them up a bit if they’ve cooled for long).
-Bake for 20 minutes for regular sized muffins or 8 minutes for mini, either way, checking and rotating the pans halfway through baking.
+Sprinkle the top of each muffin with the maple almonds (you’ll probably have to break them up a bit if they’ve cooled for long)—Bake for 20 minutes for regular-sized muffins or 8 minutes for mini.
+Either way, check and rotate the pans halfway through baking.
 Check with a toothpick for doneness.
 Cool for 10 minutes before removing.
 Serve warm.